sdercolin/vlabeler/README.md

 given, a template generator plugin can create complicated templates.
 It's also more customizable with user input parameters.

-All valid template generators which support the selected labeler can be chosen in the `New Project` page.
+All valid template generators which support the selected labeler can be chosen on the `New Project` page.

 You can import/delete/disable template generators in `Settings` -> `Template Generators...`.